 PATAGONIA WAS FOUNDED.
 In the late sixties the company ordered a few shirts from Umbro.
 Soon they ordered shirts from New Zealand and Argentina.
 Clothing was a way to support the hardware business.
 As they began to make more and more clothes and a technical line of rainwear – the predecessor to Gore-Tex – they needed a name for the clothing line.
 Soon, the name Patagonia came up – and was decided.

 THE FIRST CRISIS.
-In 1974, Patagonia contracted directly with a garment factory in Hong Kong for 3,000 shirts a month, in eight color combinations.
-It turned into a disaster.
-Shipments ware late and the quality was terrible.
-Patagonia unloaded as many shirts as possible for less than cost and almost lost the company.
-A severe cash-flow problem was a fact.
-The business had always paid its bills on time, but had now put of payment to suppliers.
-There were a lot of sleepless nights for the Frosts and the Chouinard’s.
-The partnership finally parted ways at the end of 1975.
-Malinda and Yvon Chouinard were left the sole owners of a struggling climbing tool and clothing business.
-Over the next few years Yvon read every book on business, searching for a philosophy that would work.
+In 1974, Patagonia contracted with a factory in Hong Kong for 3,000 shirts a month.
+Shipments ware late and the quality terrible.
+Shirts were unloaded for less than cost, and a severe cash-flow problem was a fact.
+There were lots of sleepless nights for the Frosts and the Chouinard’s and the partnership ended in late 1975.
+The Chouinard’s were left sole owners of a struggling business.
+Yvon began searching for a philosophy that would work.

 LEGAL TROUBLE.
-In the late 1980s Chouinard Equipment, still owned, became the target of several lawsuits (were sued by a window washer, a plumber, a stagehand, and someone who broke his ankle in a tug-of-war contest using climbing ropes).
+In the late 1980s Chouinard Equipment became the target of several lawsuits.
 The basis for each suit was improper warning.
 The insurance company refused to fight any of the suits and settled out of court.
 The insurance premiums went up 2000% in one year.
 Eventually, Chouinard Equipment Ltd filed for Chapter 11, a move that gave the employees time to gather capital for a buyout.
-They successfully purchased the assets, moved the company to Salt Lake City, and built their own company, Black Diamond Ltd.
+They purchased the assets and built their own company, Black Diamond Ltd.

 SUCCESS AND RECESSION.
 From the mid-1980s to 1990, sales grew from $20 million to $100 million.
-All profits were kept in the company.
-Patagonia experienced so much success during the late 1980s that they began to believe the expansion would never end.
-In 1991, after all those years of 30 to 50 percent compound annual growth, Patagonia hit a wall.
-The country had entered into a recession and the growth stopped.
-The primary lender, Security Pacific Bank, was itself in financial trouble and sharply reduced the credit line.
-In July 1991, Patagonia let 120 employees go – 20% of the workforce.
-The history of Patagonia from the crisis of 1991-92 to the present day does not make for such interesting reading.
-There has been no major crisis.
+All profits were reinvested.
+In 1991, after years of 30-50% CAGR, Patagonia hit a wall.
+The country entered into a recession and the primary lender, Security Pacific Bank, was itself in financial trouble and sharply reduced the credit line.
+In 1991, Patagonia let 120 employees go – 20% of the workforce.
+The history of Patagonia from the crisis of 1991-92 to the present day has no major crisis.

 PRODUCTION PHILOSOPHY.
 The ideas have to come from as close to the source as possible, i.e. the core customer, to stay ahead of the competition.
 They know what works, what doesn’t, and what is needed.
 Patagonia do much business with as few suppliers and contractors as possible.
 The downside is the risk of becoming highly dependent.
 But those companies are also dependent on us.
 The potential success is linked.
 Patagonia is an ecosystem, with its vendors and customers as an integral part of that system.
 A problem anywhere in the system affects the whole, and this gives everyone an overriding responsibility to the health of the whole organism.